finopsfoundation/sig-french/README.md

 1. **Produce studies, best practices, guides, use cases ansd others deliverables** to help members in their FinOps approach
 1. **Raise awareness/evangelize the French-speaking ecosystem** (decision-makers, practitioners...) to the challenges of financial and environmental sobriety.
 Organize/reference FinOps trainings delivered by qualified external speakers.
 1. **Animate a community of interest**, allowing members to share their experiences during meetup and others events.

-The SIG France meetup is available at
+The SIG France meetup is available [here on meetup.com](https://www.meetup.com/fr-FR/finops-france-sig/) with now more than 1,200 members.

 **Geography**: initially, France and all other French-speaking communities.